inidun/Project-PM-minutes-and-notes/monthly_meeting_agendas_and_minutes.md

       - What goes on inidun.humlab.umu.se?
       - Where to store Ben or Fredrik's provisional text analysis outputs?
       - Google docs (or other shared writing platform)?
+      - See (and edit?) task in main project kanban re: "Move all relevant data...".

 1. Source material questions